 There are many different applications for RFID technology when it comes to railways.
-They all have the potential to increase productivity and safety for both the cargo and the people working in and around each train.
-Each application gives a deeper understanding of what the railcar has endured during its time on the rails and allows people to understand when a railcar may need to be removed from service.
+They all have the potential to increase productivity and safety for both the rolling stocks and the people in and around each train.
+Each application gives a deeper understanding of what the rolling stock and other assets have endured during its time on the rails and allows people to understand when it may need to be refurbished or removed from service.
 Here are some of the most commonly used railway management applications.

-- Protecting Cargo: RFID technology is one method of keeping track of train cargo and making sure it does not get taken.
-One simple scan can tell managers what is in each car, who has had access to it, and if any of the items were removed.
-This can deter theft of products and adds an extra layer of protection to both the railyard and the cars themselves.
+- Protecting cargo: RFID technology is an efficient method of keeping track of cargo and one simple scan can provide access to cargo information such as item type, supplier and consignee details, loading, and unloading information, etc. This can deter theft of products and adds an extra layer of protection to both the railyard and the rolling stocks themselves.

-- Providing Safety Checks: RFID technology also allows for safety checks for people both on and near the rails.
+- Providing safety checks: RFID technology allows for safety checks for people both on and near the rails.
 This can help track people on the trains while in transport, those working in the railyards, and service people working beside the tracks.

-- Real-time Updates: One of the best ways of using RFID technology is to supply real-time updates on where people or products are and when they’ll arrive.
-This can keep travelers aware of what time they will reach their destination and employees aware of when products will arrive at their next stop.
+- Real-time updates: One of the best ways of using RFID technology is to provide real-time updates on where people or consignments are and the estimated time of arrival.
+This can keep travelers aware of what time they will reach their destination and employees aware of when the consignments will arrive at their stop.

 Whenever RFID technology is placed into a railway system, it allows for greater transparency about what is going on.
-This offers several benefits to both the people using the railways and those managing the railways.
-It allows everyone to make sure that each railcar is where it should be, holding what it should hold, and going where it needs to go.
-Plus, the technology helps provide an extra layer of protection for all people involved with the process.
-This helps to make managing the cars and the rails themselves much easier and safer.
-For instance, railways in India are looking to tag all wagons in order to locate and move them to places where there’s a requirement.
-This would prevent wagons from piling up at one end of the country, as well as fulfill a need at the other end, which is 2000 km away.
+This offers several benefits to both the people using the railways and those managing it.
+It allows everyone to make sure that each rolling stock is where it should be, holding what it should hold, and going where it needs to go.
+Plus, the technology helps provide an extra layer of protection for all people involved with this process.

 To learn more about this topic, please contact us.